 In addition to issues with pacing, the premise of the drama was problematic (and bizarre) — the world of Go Go Squid! assumes that cyber-hacking is an international competitive sport with a fan-base comparable to basketball or football.
 Han Shang Yan is the jaded ‘leader’ of Team K&K and forever second best to Solo and his Team SP.

 The drama begins with Han Shang Yan suffering another defeat.
 He proceeds to throw a hissy fit, ditches his team (which he is the apparent ‘leader’) and retreats to an internet bar.
-Here he meets teenage-like Tong Nian (a genius IT programming student and popular cover singer, whose stage name is ‘Little Squid’ — hence the English drama title).
+Here he meets child-like supposed young adult Tong Nian (a genius IT programming student and popular cover singer, whose stage name is ‘Little Squid’ — hence the English drama title).
 It is love at first sight for Tong Nian and she makes it her life mission to romantically pursue Han Shang Yan…

-Upon this realization, I felt mislead, as this drama had been widely advertised as a romantic comedy with Tong Nian as part of the main cast!
-Honestly, the leads were Solo and Hang Shan Yan.
-Tong Nian was a side show and putting her front and center of all the advertising material did not accurately reflect the reality of Go Go Squid.
+Upon this realization, I felt cheated and misled — I watched this drama on the promise that is was a romantic comedy starring Yang Zi, not a bromance gone wrong!
+The leads in this drama were Solo and Hang Shan Yan, there was no room for Tong Nian.
+Tong Nian was a side show and putting her front and center of all the advertising material does not accurately reflect the reality of Go Go Squid.

 I confess — a large part of me actually finishing this drama was so that I could publish this blog post (I had already started it).
-And it has taken me a while.
-I can’t say I liked any of the characters — maybe Solo, Han Shan Yan’s step mother?
-Both seemed mature and sensible, particularly in contrast with Han Shang Yan who is peak selfish/self-serving.
+And it has taken me a while… I can’t say I liked any of the characters — maybe Solo, Han Shan Yan’s step mother?
+Both seemed mature and sensible, particularly in contrast with Han Shang Yan who is the epitome of what it means to be self-obsessed and self-serving.

-Honestly, unless you are a fan of Yang Zi (I am, but she has most definitely been typecast and its quite sad), I wouldn’t recommend this drama — to assist with navigation and the skipping of filler episodes (which was most of this drama), I have set out an episode guide below:
+Honestly, unless you are a fan of Yang Zi — which I am, but she has most definitely been typecast — I wouldn’t recommend this drama — to assist with navigation and the skipping of filler episodes (which was most of this drama), I have set out an episode guide below:

 - Arc 1 | Episodes 1 – 13 | Love at First Sight